Home » Symptoms » Dog Symptoms A-Z » Head shaking

 Head shaking in dogs describes the repeated, often vigorous movement of the head from side to side.
-It is a symptom that may indicate irritation or discomfort in the dog’s head area.
+It is a symptom that can indicate irritation or discomfort in the dog’s head area.

 Can Occur with the Following Diseases: